Skip to main content

 Koy_Hipster / Shutterstock

 Deadheading plants is an easy way to encourage your flowers to keep blooming.
 It isn’t strictly necessary for plant health, but it does provide some benefits to your plant and to you.
-Deadheading your plants keeps your garden looking fresh and colorful, and prolongs the amount of time your garden is in full bloom.
-It’s simple and harmless, so go ahead and give it a try in your own garden.
+Deadheading your plants keeps your garden looking fresh and colorful, and it prolongs the amount of time your garden is in full bloom.
+It’s simple and harmless, so go ahead and give it a try in your own flower garden.

 Cayla Leonard